Q. What kind of mental health care do you offer?

 Q. Do you take my insurance?
 Will my insurance cover you as an out-of-network provider?

 A. A general list of insurance plans I can accept is on the main page, but please contact your insurance company to confirm coverage.
 Please do not contact our office with questions about insurance coverage.
 If I don’t accept your insurance, I can provide documentation of services I provide (“a superbill”) that you can submit to your insurance company for reimbursement.
 Ultimately, the patient is directly responsible for any fees not reimbursed by their insurance plan.

 Q. Are you accepting new patients?

 Q. Do you have evening or weekend office hours?

 A. Appointment times range from Monday – Friday, 1pm to 4:30pm.
 I work at a hospital in the mornings, and I’m not available for appointments then.

 Q. Can you recommend someone else?
 I need a psychiatrist who takes my insurance/specializes in a specific area/has openings.

-A. The San Diego Psychiatric Society has a list of psychiatrists in the area.
-Your insurance company can also provide referrals.
+A: Your insurance company can provide referrals.
 Psychology Today and ZocDoc are two websites that help find doctors in your area.

 Q. I am not in the San Diego area.
 Can I work with you via Skype or phone?

 A. Due to the COVID-19 pandemic, I am seeing all patients only by telepsychiatry (video visit).
 For now, I can only see patients who reside in the San Diego area.
 I do not do telephone appointments.

 Q. Do you see couples?
 Families?